TritonDataCenter/triton-go/README.md

     is set, the PrivateKeySigner (see above) will be used - if not the SSHAgentSigner will be used.
 You can also set `TRITON_USER` to run the tests against an account other than the main Triton account.
+- `TRITON_TRACE_HTTP` - when set this will print the HTTP requests and responses to stderr.
 - `TRITON_VERBOSE_TESTS` - turns on extra logging for test runs

 ### Example Run